 Asperger Works, Inc. is very fortunate in having really caring and talented people as members of our Board of Directors and Advisory Board.
-We are equally fortunate to have dedicated individuals leading our volunteer and internship programs.
+We are equally lucky to have dedicated individuals leading our volunteer and internship programs.

 Daniel R. Rajczyk